Japan national football team: 2010s

-Japan participated in the 2019 Asian Cup, finishing on top of group F after defeating Turkmenistan 3–2, Oman 1–0 and Uzbekistan 2–1.
-Japan defeated Saudi Arabia in the round of sixteen and dark horse Vietnam in the quarter-finals by a 1–0 margin.
-After defeating Iran 3–0 to reach the final, Japan's hope to win their fifth Asian Cup was lost with the team suffering a 3–1 defeat to Qatar, who won the Asian Cup for the first time.
+Japan participated in the 2019 AFC Asian Cup and had an almost successful tournament.
+The team easily topped group F after defeating Turkmenistan 3–2, Oman 1–0 and Uzbekistan 2–1.
+Japan, which opted for a cautious defensive approach (as the offensive approach lead to a regretful scenario against Belgium during the World Cup 2018), also beat fellow powerhouse Saudi Arabia in the round of sixteen and dark horse Vietnam in the quarter-finals by the narrowest of margins like during the group stage, both 2 knockout phases' games ended with 1–0 margin; Blue Samurai resist intense Saudi domination.
+After defeating Iran 3–0 to reach the final, Japan's hope to win their fifth Asian Cup in two decades shattered with the team suffering a 1–3 loss to Qatar, who won the Asian Cup for the first time.

-Japan were invited to the 2019 Copa America, their second appearance at the tournament, and brought a young squad to the competition.
+Japan were invited to the 2019 Copa América, their second appearance at the tournament, and brought a young squad to the competition.
 They were placed in Group C with Uruguay, Chile and Ecuador.
 The nation lost their opening match 4–0 to Chile, before bouncing back and drawing against Uruguay 2–2.
 Japan needed a win against Ecuador to qualify for the knockouts, however they drew 1–1 and missed out due to inferior goal difference to Paraguay.
 Aftermath saw Japan played a friendly game against the Paraguayans, and won 2–0 at home.